ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 Using pattern-matching, it is possible to define functions, allowing users to easily work with option values.
 Here is `map` of type `('a -> 'b) -> 'a option -> 'b option`.
-It allows to apply a function to the value wrapped inside an `option`, if present:
+It allows us to apply a function to the value wrapped inside an `option`, if present:

 ```ocaml